-Sulzer leads structurally, with valuation as the clearest single gap between the two profiles.
+Sulzer holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 Wärtsilä Oyj Abp still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 In the market, Wärtsilä Oyj Abp carries the stronger setup — intact trend against Sulzer's broken trend.
 That leaves a split case: the structural lead stays with Sulzer, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the STOXX 600 universe, making them directly comparable.